Marthin Steyn, Technical Lead

 You can offer every product as a subscription service

 Electronics manufacturer Philips has recently expanded the current e-commerce website with various forms of subscription for the Lumea and Sonicare products.
-The new subscription module, technically implemented by rb2, offers consumers the option of paying off a Lumea IPL hair removal device in installments.
-The reception of Sonicare toothbrush attachments can also be arranged via this new module.

 In addition to being extremely suitable for frequently used goods, this concept is also suitable for products that you do not use regularly.
 Proof of this is provided by Husqvarna, who uses the Husqvarna Battery Box concept to show how, as a long-established manufacturer, you can successfully apply subscription commerce.